p-mouckova/Text_analyzer/README.md

-# Projekt_text_analyzator
+# Project Text analyzer
-Tento repozitář slouží k odevzdání prvního projektu Engeto Python Akademy
+This is a Text analyzer project from Engeto Python Academy